How much is scar worth in a personal injury case?

 You can find many studies online that talk about the effect of scars on the enjoyment of life.
 Send these to the adjuster.

 All things equal, if someone’s carelessness caused a facial scar, it is worth more than a scar on another part of the body.
+This is true regardless of whether you are an adult or a child.
 This is because people spend more time staring at your face than any part of your body.

 When you are dressed up, for example, people may only be able to see your face.
 Scars on parts of your body that are not even visible while you are wearing a bathing suit are worth more than scars that are visible if you are wearing a skirt, shorts or a short sleeve shirt.

-Scar Cases Don’t Increase in Value As the Case Progresses
+Scar Cases Usually Don’t Increase in Value (Through Time)